muratk3n/thirdwave/en/README.md

 ---

 That much-awaited [decoupling](2021/03/goods-materials-growth-hickel.md#decouple)
 did not take place.
-In the upteenth step of a fully fledged knowledge econ (3W), maybe, it cld happen.
+In the umpteenth step of a fully fledged knowledge econ (3W), maybe, it cld happen.
 But we are far off from that.

 "But there are ways of growing without material extraction"